-It has been acknowledged that levelling up is not an asset class, and different types of investment could support the goals of levelling up.
-Private capital managers that deploy capital in the UK may position their products to be compatible with levelling up/power up goals.
-This may not require new product design, but rather a mapping exercise that evidences a portion of alignment.
+The definition of local investment is open for consultation, however as it currently stands the term means "investments local to any of a pool's partner AAs or investments in their region".
+It has been acknowledged that local investment is not an asset class, and different types of investment could support these goals.
+Private capital managers that deploy capital in the UK may wish to position their products to be compatible with local/regional investment goals.
+This may not require new product design, but rather a mapping exercise that evidences a portion of alignment and/or review what data will be available to help support AAs and pools meet their disclosure requirements.